Matty1850/example-node/README.md

 > After completing the **Tutorial Creating an Application from a Repository** return to this tutorial document.

-Navigate to <a href="http://docs.distelli.com/docs/tutorial-creating-an-application-from-a-repository" target="_blank">Tutorial Creating an Application from a Repository</a>, follow the steps in the document, and then return here.
+Navigate to <a href="http://docs.Pipelines.com/docs/tutorial-creating-an-application-from-a-repository" target="_blank">Tutorial Creating an Application from a Repository</a>, follow the steps in the document, and then return here.

 > Return here!

 ### Step 5.
 Enable Auto Build

-1. In the Distelli WebUI click **Applications** at the top.
+1. In the Pipelines WebUI click **Applications** at the top.
 2. In the application list click **nodejsbuilddeploy** name to navigate to the application page.
 3. Click the **Settings** link.